 - Prevention: As discussed under points 2.8 and 3.6, the Government launched a zero-tolerance campaign on GBV.
 This campaign included a specific focus on trafficking. - Victim assistance: 15 places of safety for victims of human trafficking have been identified in all 13 regions. - Training: Key service providers, social workers, police, custom exercise officers, immigration officers, the judiciary, gender liaison officers and traditional leaders have received training from the Ministry of Gender Equality and Child Welfare on human trafficking.
 So far, 121 persons have been trained in this regard (71 women and 50 men). - Further research: Further research will be conducted towards the end of 2011.

-The impact of these initiatives will be reported in the next periodic report.
+The impact of these initiatives will be reported in the next periodic report as the initiatives discussed above took place only recently or are still underway and evaluation has not yet taken place.